kevinnowland/sample-package/README.md

 ```

 I then ran `poetry init` inside the directory.
 I specified no dependencies, but I
-did add development dependences, namely, the latest versions of `black`, `flake8`, `isort`,
+did add development dependences, namely, the latest versions of `black`, `flake8`, `isort`,`mypy`,
-and `mypy`.
-I stated that python 3.8 or higher should be use.
+and `pytest`.
+I stated that python 3.9 or higher should be use.

 I added the `pyproject.toml` to the repo.

+## Reminders to self about cookie cutter

+The post gen hooks probably need to cd into the directory, create the conda environment,
+activate it, then run poetry install.